 Once the Interconnection Customer has chosen Energy Only or Partial Capacity Deliverability Status at the onset of the Phase II Interconnection Study, the only opportunity left for the Interconnection Customer to request FCDS for the Energy Only portion of the project is when the Generating Facility meets the criteria for Energy Only projects to obtain TP Deliverability as defined under GIDAP Section 8.9.2.

+Confirm Off-Peak Deliverability Status

+GIDAP Appendix B requires the LCRIG Interconnection Customer to confirm the requested Off-Peak Deliverability Status.
+The Interconnection Customer may change from Off-Peak Deliverability Status to Off-Peak Energy Only.
+There is no opportunity for the Interconnection Customer to “upgrade” from Off-Peak Energy Only to Off-Peak Deliverability Status.

 Confirm MW Capacity

 GIDAP Appendix B requires the Interconnection Customer to confirm the requested MW capacity of the generator.